CalvinVon/dalao-proxy/README.md

 - type: **boolean**
 - default: `true`

     Enable request auto cache when response satisfies [certain conditions](https://github.com/CalvinVon/dalao-proxy#Start-Cache-Request-Response).
-> When request has been cached, extra field `X-Cache-Request` will be added into response headers.
+    > When a request has been cached, extra field `X-Cache-Request` will be added into response headers.

 ### Option `cacheContentType`
 - *precondition: when `cache` option is `true`*
 - type: **Array**
 - default: `['application/json']`

-Cache filtering by response content type with at lease one item matchs.
+    Cache filtering by response content type with at least one item matches.
     *Support `RegExp` expression*

 ### Option `cacheMaxAge`
 - *precondition: when `cache` option is `true`*
 - type: **Array**
     - cacheMaxAge[0]: cache expire time unit
     - cacheMaxAge[1]: cache expire time digit
-        - when digit comes to `0`, `dalao-proxy` will **never** try to look up cache file (but still cache request response) regardless of expire time.
+        - when digit comes to `0`, `dalao-proxy` will **never** try to look up cache file (but still cache request-response) regardless of expire time.
         - when digit comes to special value `'*'`, which means cache file will **never expire**, `dalao-proxy` will read cache file first, then send a real request.
 - default: `['second', 0]`

-Cache filtering by cache file expire time.
+    Cache filtering by cache file expires time.
-> Support quick restart and take effect immediatly.
+    > Support quick restart and take effect immediately.

     > `X-Cache-Expire-Time` and `X-Cache-Rest-Time` fields will be included in response headers.

 ### Option `responseFilter`
 - *precondition: when `cache` option is `true`*